 Normally we are fearful of missing things out in social media.
 We are wired to believe that it’s important to show our presence in social media.
 It’s important and a must.

-Social Media presents vulnerability to audience if they leave the media, they’re going to miss something special.
-That’s why audience are obsessively drawn to using social media more and more.
+Social Media presents a vulnerability to the audience if they leave the media, they’re going to miss something special.
+That’s why the audience is obsessively drawn to using social media more and more.

 A sense of Comparison